 The standard styles retain a balance between calligraphic angular cuts and unadorned construction.
 The contrast in the letters was coupled with strong cuts and edges to give the font it vigorous attitude.
 The letterforms are inspired by calligraphic makeup but drawn with a modern-day feel.
 The Arabic ligatures and elongated stylistic sets give the typeface an added calligraphic characteristic.
 These were meant to provide the script’s robustness and activate its’ strong characteristic and serious attitude.

-The slanted styles are the casual siblings of the standard styles of the type family.
-The slanted letters were redrawn based on fast hand-gestures and not merely slanted from the standard letters.
+The slanted styles are redrawn based on fast hand-gestures and not merely slanted from the standard fonts.
 The stems are slanted while the counters are round and smooth.
 In the Arabic character set, the terminals are curvy with open-ended bowls and smooth baseline links.
-They are a set of free-spirited styles that can accompany the standard set for a change of text tone, or stand alone as a causal copy text or delightful display text.
-The slanted styles are a cursive set of fonts that is known as “true-italics” which are based on a stylized form of quick calligraphic handwriting.
-The name “slanted” was adopted instead of “italic” for the inclined styles since in Arabic typography and calligraphy there is no such term as an italic style.
+They are a set of free-spirited styles that can accompany the standard set for a change of text tone, or may stand alone as a casual copy text or delightful display text.
+The slanted styles in the Latin script are the cursive set of fonts that is known as “true-italics” which are based on a stylized form of quick calligraphic handwriting.
+The name “slanted” was adopted instead of “italic” for the inclined styles because in Arabic typography and calligraphy the term, italic, does not exist.

 The design approach, with open counters, clean terminals/finials, balanced weight and high contrast, are all elements that bring the Arabic and Latin scripts together: No surprise, both scripts were created in synergy and were inspired from each other simultaneously.
 The Naskh Mastari calligraphic style of the Arabic is complemented by a calligraphic broad nip pen technique in the Latin, creating strong wedged serif Latin.